djwrisley/RLAC/_posts/2023-11-28-final-portfolioF23.md

 - analyze the film archive of your country over a 50 year period
 - etc.

 *Format for presenting your unproject*: For convenience, you can use Google Slides or any other presentation making software you prefer.
-Have a draft of these slides for our presentation day on
+Have a draft of these slides for our presentation day on Tues & Thurs 12 and 14 December.

 All work is due 15 December, 12 noon, unless you have worked out another deadline with the instructor.